* Interim goals for 2030, 2035 and 2040 to be developed through fossil-free planning that is underway at each location

-STARS is the leading North American sustainable campus rating system that was developed by colleges and universities, including UC.
+STARS is the leading North American sustainable campus rating system and was developed by colleges and universities, including UC.
+The AASHE STARS Steering Committee guides the STARS development and implementation process and currently includes representation from the University’s sustainability staff.
 STARS is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
-STARS provides the foundation for other campus sustainability rankings, such as Sierra Cool Schools, and is a primary standard by which peer institutions evaluate their overall achievements and progress in sustainability.
+STARS provides the foundation for other campus sustainability rankings and is a primary standard by which peer institutions evaluate their overall achievements and progress in sustainability.

 Health and Well-Being

 The Sustainability and Well-Being Working Group is responsible for implementing the Health and Well-Being section of the UC Policy on Sustainable Practices.
 The working group collaborated with the Healthy Campus Network’s Faculty and Student Consortium to complete the Health in All Policies (HiAP) Executive Report on the UC Policy on Sustainable Practices.